muneeb-ahmed-qa/Cypress-Framework-TS/docs/INDEX.md

 - Easy to update
 - Consistent format

-This documentation suite provides comprehensive coverage of the Advanced Cypress Testing Framework, making it easy for users, developers, and maintainers to find the information they need.
+This documentation suite provides comprehensive coverage of the Muneeb Ahmed - https://www.linkedin.com/in/muneeb-ahmed-0123, making it easy for users, developers, and maintainers to find the information they need.